jlangr/ccode2/continuous-design.md

 What's our continuous design report card look like?
 We get the following grades:

 * Clarity: pass.
-All the operations appear in short, JavaScript-idiomatic methods, without any C-for-Cleverness (for which we would immediately get a failing grade).
+All the operations appear in short, JavaScript-idiomatic functions, without any C-for-Cleverness (for which we would immediately get a failing grade).
 * Confirmability: pass.
 All code was driven into existence by behavioral tests.
 * Conciseness: pass.
 The code seems about as short as it could get.
 * Cohesion: fail.
 What??